-- ✓ When you open your wide the helmet should tug a bit. - ✓ You should see the front edge of your helmet when you look up with your . - ✓ The straps should meet under your to make a Y or V shape. - ✓ The strap should be snug under your chin.
+- ✓ Eyes: you should see the front edge of your helmet when you look up. - ✓ Ears: the straps should meet under your ears to make a Y or V shape. - ✓ Mouth: when you open your mouth wide, the helmet should tug a bit.
+The strap should be snug, but loose enough so you can breathe and insert 1 or 2 fingers between the buckle and your chin.